Asa White Kenney Billings

 In February 1922 he arrived in Brazil, where he would spend all but the last few months of the rest of his life.
 He worked for the "Light" company (Brazilian Traction, Light and Power Company, later known as Brascan), which operated the São Paulo Tramway, Light & Power Company, Ltd. and Rio de Janeiro Tramway, Light & Power Company, Ltd., and set to work creating hydroelectric power projects for the benefit of São Paulo and Rio de Janeiro.
-After some initial projects, beginning in 1927 he planned and oversaw the construction of a dam across the Rio Grande (today known as the Rio Pinheiros) in São Paulo.
-Completed between 1935 and 1937, it created the 127 km² reservoir (Represa Billings) that today bears his name.
+After some initial projects, in 1927 he planned and oversaw the construction of a dam across the Rio Grande (today known as the Rio Pinheiros) in São Paulo.
+Completed between 1935 and 1937, it created the 127 km2 reservoir (Represa Billings) that today bears his name.
 He continued to work on subsequent phases of this and similar hydroelectric projects, continually adding to the hydroelectric power capacity of both São Paulo and Rio de Janeiro.
-In 1944 he became president of the "Light" company, retiring in 1946.
+In 1944 he became president of the "Light" company, and retired in 1946.

 He received an honorary electrical engineering degree from Tufts University in 1929.
 In 1936, he was invited to give a lecture to the Institution of Civil Engineers in London on "Water-Power in Brazil", which was published and used for teaching purposes.
 In 1947, he became an honorary member of the American Society of Civil Engineers.
 In 1946, he was awarded the commander (comendador) rank of the Order of the Southern Cross, the highest civilian award given to foreigners by Brazil.

 On May 12, 1949, during a ceremony which he attended, the Represa Rio Grande was renamed Represa Billings in his honor.
 Soon after, he left Brazil for La Jolla, California, where he died a few months later in November 1949.